 Data loss no longer threatens agency growth

-Like many small businesses, Pennsylvania-based digital ad agency, Peer Pressure Creative knew that backing up files was important.
-But they were making an all-too-common mistake: keeping backups onsite.
-After a fire scare reminded them of the vulnerability of this approach, the agency realized it was time for a true small business backup solution.
+Like many small businesses, Pennsylvania-based digital ad agency, Peer Pressure Creative knew that protecting their files was important.
+But they were making an all-too-common mistake: limiting their data protection to traditional, on-site backup methods.
+After a fire scare reminded them of the vulnerability of this approach, the agency realized it was time for a true data loss protection solution for their small business.

 “You can’t put a dollar amount on the time we’d lose if we lost everything.
 And you can’t put a dollar amount on peace of mind,” said Nick Satkovich, owner and founder of Peer Pressure Creative.

 Supporting agency growth by preventing downtime from disaster

 Protecting data with a full-fledged data loss protection solution keeps digital ad agency Peer Pressure moving forward – and growing.

 Like many emerging businesses, a potential disaster was the event that prompted the agency to begin researching a data loss protection solution to protect irreplaceable business data and productivity.